 AIM OF THE COURSE: The course is a wide spectrum of poems across the globe.
 The course aims at the transaction of the suggested texts so that the learners understand the trends in poetry of the past and the present.
-It also aims to foster the ability in students for appreciating poetry as an art form.
+It also aims to foster the ability of students to appreciate poetry as an art form.